Money Smart Athlete Blog

 By Iacovos Iacovides, APC Sport

-Sports was and is one of the hardest-hit industries by the pandemic, due to the fact that it relies on live action and interaction, momentum and the gathering of large crowds in stadia and other venues.
-The outbreak of the virus was like Armageddon for sports which saw most of its revenue streams temporarily blocked and stadia closed indefinitely, while clubs still had to pay the enormous salaries to their athletes.
-For athletes of individual sports, the situation was even grimmer.
-The Tokyo Olympics and the Euro championship were not spared either.
+Sports was and is one of the hardest-hit industries by the pandemic, mainly due to its reliance on live action.
+The virus outbreak was like Armageddon for sports, temporarily blocking most revenue streams, with stadia closed indefinitely.
+Meanwhile, clubs still had to pay athletes’ enormous salaries.
+For athletes in individual sports, the situation was even worse.
+The Tokyo Olympics and Euro Championship also faced severe setbacks due to the pandemic.

-Ranked as the best and most entertaining league in the world, as was expected, the English Premier League and its clubs suffered terribly during the past couple of years.
-Within the first three months of the virus’ outbreak, revenues dropped by almost 15% and the situation got worse thereafter.
-Manchester United alone witnessed a 16% rise in their debt.
-While across the pond, in the US, leagues such as the NBA were able to negotiate with athletes for wage adjustments in the face of the unprecedented pandemic, the Premier League, due to its decentralised structure, was not as lucky.
-Of around 15 clubs which are considered traditional Premier League clubs, only 6 were able to get their players to agree to wage reductions.
+Ranked as the best and most entertaining league globally, the English Premier League suffered significantly during the past couple of years.
+Within the first three months of the virus outbreak, revenues dropped by almost 15%, worsening afterward.
+Manchester United alone saw a 16% rise in debt.
+Meanwhile, US leagues like the NBA negotiated wage adjustments with athletes, but the Premier League’s decentralized structure prevented such flexibility.
+Of around 15 traditional Premier League clubs, only six could secure wage reductions from their players.

-Contrary to conventional wisdom, football remains in large dependent upon matchday revenues as sponsorships and other cross-corporate agreements are nowhere near enough to sustain club finances and the further you move down the pecking order – from the Premier League to the Championship and League 1 – the dependence of clubs on matchday revenues rises exponentially.
+Contrary to conventional wisdom, football remains largely dependent on matchday revenues.
+Sponsorships and cross-corporate agreements aren’t enough to sustain club finances.
+The further you move down the football hierarchy, from the Premier League to the Championship and League 1, the more clubs depend on matchday revenues.

-London clubs West Ham United, Tottenham Hotspur and Arsenal were the three worst-hit clubs of the league, which is no coincidence given that their stadia can host around 60,000 fans.
-Indicatively, Arsenal and Manchester United generate roughly €132m and €114m respectively in matchday revenue per year (pre-pandemic figures).
-Tottenham allegedly make around £1m per game in their new stadium which by the way cost £1b and the forgone income could have gone a long way in those interest payments.
-Moreover, like every relationship, distance takes a toll.
-The inability of fans to see their teams and favourite players live, or visit club shops and bars can lead to a temporary drop in interest and engagement which means fewer shirt and other merchandise sales and reduced online interaction with relevant social media accounts, which can lead to a further drop in revenues.
+London clubs West Ham United, Tottenham Hotspur, and Arsenal were the worst-hit in the league, as their stadia host around 60,000 fans.
+Arsenal and Manchester United generate approximately €132m and €114m in matchday revenue per year, pre-pandemic.
+Tottenham makes around £1m per game in their new £1b stadium, and lost income could have helped with interest payments.
+Moreover, the inability of fans to attend games or visit shops and bars led to a drop in interest, engagement, and revenues.

-It seems that Premier League clubs had not been on a sound financial footing even before the pandemic and the financial shock that covid-19 brought about precipitated the crisis.
-Even the astonishing inequality of the League – with top 6 clubs accumulating more than 70% of flows – it is questionable whether their modus operandi is sustainable.
+It seems Premier League clubs weren’t on solid financial footing before the pandemic, and the financial shock COVID-19 caused accelerated the crisis.
+Even with the top six clubs accumulating more than 70% of league revenue, the sustainability of their model is in question.

-The list of clubs suffering from financial distress keeps growing with no end in sight.
-European clubs – a lot of them traditional powerhouses – found themselves deep in debt and will need to restructure operationally and organizationally to survive.
-The coming years will be tough for the sport and we will undoubtedly witness major changes in ‘the beautiful game’.
+The list of clubs facing financial distress continues to grow, with no end in sight.
+Many European clubs, including traditional powerhouses, are deeply in debt and must restructure to survive.
+The coming years will be challenging for the sport, and major changes in ‘the beautiful game’ are inevitable.

 For more information regarding the financial damage of Covid-19 on football and sports in general, please contact us at [email protected].